shabnam4477/revenue-prediction-mini-project/reports/report.md

 **Decision**

-  5% is not a high percentage so we decide to remove the samples with missing values for now, based on the model result we can come back and make different decision robust models like Random forest/LGM/XGBoost will automatically handle missing values but not the target
+  5% is not a high percentage so we decide to remove the samples with missing values for now.
+Once we get the prediction results we can come back and make different decision.

+  robust models like Random forest/LGM/XGBoost will automatically handle missing values but not the values in target column

 ## Handle outliers
-BY visualiting the data in numerical columns, transaction_amount and customer_id.
-There are some values which are not in the range, we need to replace those values with the value which is in the range
-Outlier samples cause underfitting for our model
+By visualiting the data in numerical columns which are transaction_amount and customer_id.

+There are some values which are not in the range, we need to replace those values with the value which is in the range since outlier samples cause underfitting for our model

 ## Categorical columns
-Check the cardinality of the categorical columns and drop the one which have high cardinality. replace categorical features with numerical values
+Check the cardinality of the categorical columns and drop the one which have high cardinality. then replace categorical features with numerical values

 # Evaluation Metrics